Deaadman/ItemRarities/Information/PatchNotes.md

 - Added code in `ItemRaritiesPatches.cs` that may be used in the future to streamline how the `UILabel` is duplicated.
 - Added all `First Aid` items to the `Rarities.json` file.
 - Added all `Tool` items to the `Rarities.json` file.
+- Added all `Material` items to the `Rarities.json` file.
+- Over 200 item have been added so far!

 ### Changed
 - Changed many explicit type declarations with `var`.